bcgoss/linear_regression/README.md

 # Linear Regression

+This is a code-along project created for the Armstrong Possee at the Turing School.
+It explores the how to put Linear Regression into practice.

 This program will accept a CSV file path for a set of training data, and a pair of initial values for theta0 and theta1.
 The values of theta determine the hypothesis function, which is in the form h(x) = theta0 + theta1 * x.

  The "cost" method calculates the difference between the y-coordinate of the training data and the result of the hypothesis function for a given point.